mraleman/VimeoChallenge/README.md

-# VimeoChallenge RESTful API v0.9
+# VimeoChallenge RESTful API v1.0
 This is a simple API that includes a datadump of a million records.
 The API has several endpoints that allow access to data by using various Request Methods(GET, POST, PUSH, DELETE).
+A live working version of this API can be found at [http://www.nivrama.com/api](http://www.nivrama.com/api).

-Please follow the installation Instructions Below.
+Please follow the installation Instructions Below to get this API up and running.

 Requirements: PHP 7, MySQL, Apache Server

-  * Added Composer psr-4 Autoload
-  * Cleaned up code

 ## INSTALLATION INSTRUCTIONS
 ------------------------------------------------------------------------------